Professor Power: Fictional character biography

-Nomad: Girl Without A World

 Professor Power resurfaced in disguise as a high school teacher at the school which Rikki Barnes of Counter-Earth has been attending under the alias of Rikki Baines, performing mind-control experiments on the student body.

 Powers and abilities

 Professor Power was originally a normal human with a gifted intellect.
-He is an excellent long-range planner, and battle strategist, and has degrees in history and political science.
+He is an excellent long-range planner and battle strategist, and has degrees in history and political science.

 His scientists designed for him a battle suit of full body armor capable of flight via jet engines attached to it, and an electron-beam (fired from his right forefinger).

 When Professor Power was in Matthew Power's body, he possessed superhuman strength.